Carbonado: Hypotheses for origin

-None of these hypotheses for carbonado formation had come into wide acceptance in the scientific literature by 2008.
-13C/12C ratios in carbonado are identical to those of local sediments.
+The origin of carbonado is still under debate.

 Extraterrestrial origin hypothesis

-Supporters of an extraterrestrial origin of carbonados propose that their material source was a supernova which occurred at least 3.8 billion years ago.
+Supporters of an extraterrestrial origin of carbonados such as Stephen Haggerty propose that their material source was a supernova which occurred at least 3.8 billion years ago.
 After coalescing and drifting through outer space for about one and a half billion years, a large mass fell to earth as a meteorite approximately 2.3 billion years ago.
 It possibly fragmented during entry into the Earth's atmosphere and impacted in a region which would much later split into Brazil and the Central African Republic, assumed to be the only two known locations of carbonado-diamond deposits.

+The presence of osbornite, which only forms under very reducing conditions and at very high temperatures, argues for an extraterrestrial origin.